-Understanding Green Infrastcructure (GI) and Natural Assets (NA) How you can use an asset accouning approach The benefits if using GI and NA
+Understanding Green Infrastcructure (GI) and Natural Assets (NA) How you can use an asset accouning approach The benefits if using GI and NA Speaker Bio:

 Over fifteen years of Oceania experience in senior leadership roles, including CEO, General Manager and Country Head.
 David is currently the CEO of IPWEA Australasia, a role he has held for four years.
-David is recognised as a thought leader in infrastructure asset management, speaking at the Sydney Morning Herald Infrastructure Summit and major events hosted by the Institute of Civil Engineers (U.K.), The Institute of Asset Management, The Institute of Municipal Engineering of South Africa, and the Government Finance Officers Association based in the United States.
+David is recognised as a thought leader in infrastructure asset management, speaking at the Sydney Morning Herald Infrastructure Summit and major events hosted by the Institute of Civil Engineering of South Africa, and the Government Finance Officers Association based in the United States.
 He has published articles in the New Zealand Herald, (New Zealand's largest newspaper) and regularly contributes to the online publication - Government News.
 David has an EMBA from the University of Auckland, a postgraduate degree from the University of Oxford, and a degree from the University of London.
 He is on the Board of IFME (International Federation of Municipal Engineering) and Chairs the Technical Committee.
 David hosts IPWEA's Infrastructure Matters podcast and has interviewed international thought leaders on water, roading infrastructure, and asset management.

-Beau Tran + Shane Joules, AFL

-Partnership Opportunities with the AFL

-Abstract/Overview:

-Australian football's growth story is compelling and is being led by our thirteen-fold growth in female football participation over the past decade.
+Partnership Opportunities with the AFL Beau Tran + Shane Joules, AFL Abstract/Overview: Australian football's growth story is compelling and is being led by our thirteen-fold growth in female football participation over the past decade.
 Significant growth brings with it the challenge of providing the facilities we need, in the right locations to ensure all Australian's can experience the game.
-The AFL is heavily focused on developing the right plans in collaboration with Councils, Clubs, Education sector and all other stakeholders, When done well, this maximises any returns on investment through increased participation levels, club sustainability and community wellbeing.
+The AFL is heavily focused on developing the right plans in collaboration with Councils, Clubs, Education sector and all other stakeholders.
+When done well, this maximises any returns on investment through increased participation levels, club sustainability and community wellbeing.
 This presentation will provide insights and learnings from partnerships we have developed with schools and councils as well as best practice examples of football facilities across the country.
 Key Takeaways: